JuliaReach/ReachabilityAnalysis.jl/docs/src/tutorials/linear_methods/introduction.md

     x'(t) = Ax(t),\qquad x(0) ∈ X_0 ∈ \mathbb{R}^n.
 ```
 for all times ``t ∈ [0, T]``.
 Linear systems with non-deterministic inputs
-is disussed in another section of this manual.
-We also consider an invariant specification: ``x(t) ∈ X`` for all times.
+is discussed in another section of this manual.
+We also consider an invariant
+specification: ``x(t) ∈ X`` for all times.

 The final part of this section introduces support function techniques and discusses
 the helicopter model application.
 For ease of exposition, this section only considers.